• Skip to primary navigation

 Why use an air fryer?

-The main reason air fryers are used is because they use a fraction of the oil that is needed for deep-fried foods like onion rings, chicken tenders, mozzarella sticks, and so on.
+The main reason air fryers are used is that they use a fraction of the oil that is needed for deep-fried foods like onion rings, chicken tenders, mozzarella sticks, and so on.
 Less oil of course means lower fat content and cholesterol, but the air fryer also maintains the crispness that you’re looking for in fried foods.

 How does the air fryer cook food?